dalijolijo/electrum-server/README-IRC.md

     # report_stratum_tcp_port = 50001

-`irc` is used to determine whether the IRC thread will be started or the Electrum server will run in private mode (default).
+`irc` is used to determine whether the IRC thread will be started or the Bitcore Electrum Server will run in private mode (default).
 In private mode, `electrum-server peers` will always return an empty list.

 `host` is a fully-qualified domain name (FQDN) of your Electrum